This week in Clarity First we have been having lots of discussion about things that are both core to communication and on the fringe of it.

 - Tie all of those things together to craft one single, powerful, insightful message that packs a real punch.

-All of this means doing, at a minimum, the following three things:
+All of this means avoiding, at a minimum, the following three things:

 - Creating meaningless titles in Word and PowerPoint that look like this: Finance or Sales or Risks